DIGITAL ADMINISTRATIVE AND TRAINING ASSISTANT

 Sport Innovation Hub is a Start-Up company based in Spain.
 The company works with a diverse and international team of scientists and engineers.

-Their aim is to develop innovative scientific projects and evidence-based technologies oriented to sport sciences, physical activity for health, and education.
-The Hub host start-ups in the context of sport & innovation, giving them support, guidance, access to best practices and key stakeholders at European level, funding and more.
+Their aim is to develop innovative scientific projects and evidence-based technologies focused on sports sciences, physical activity for health, and education.
+The Hub hosts start-ups in the context of sport & innovation, providing them with support, guidance, access to best practices, key European stakeholders, funding, and more.

 Research, Consultancy and Guidance